 Kirk Alyn (Professor Howard Machen), JoAnn Robinson (D.J.), Richard Hench (Randy/Black Claw), Roger Maycock (Kershaw Ellerbe), Frank McDonald (Ben Murphy), Carol Sue Flockhart (Louise Landon), Barbara Magnusson (Ellen Corman), George Randall (Billy Ironwing), Jay Walker (Kyle Dunn), Forrest J. Ackerman (Professor Trentwood), Carroll Borland (Dr Sharon Reynolds), Frank Scott (Prospector), Cynthia Hartline (Ann)

-Professor Machen and several of his archaeology students are about to head into the desert in search of Indian artefacts but he is reminded by his department superior that he has an inventory to complete by Tuesday.
+Professor Machen and several of his archaeology students are about to head into the desert in search of Indian artifacts but he is reminded by his department head that he has an inventory to complete by Tuesday.
 He elects to stay behind and sends the students off on their own.
 Stopping off at a gas station, they are warned by an old Indian not to go beyond the black trees.
 They ignore this and set up camp.
-However, being there disturbs the spirit of the Indian warrior Black Claw who possesses Randy and begins scalping and slaughtering the others.
+However, their presence disturbs the spirit of the Indian warrior Black Claw who possesses Randy and begins scalping and slaughtering the others.

 Fred Olen Ray is one of the most prolific directors of all time with some 140 plus films to his credit between 1978 and the present.
 Olen Ray has almost always worked in exploitation – he started making films for the drive-in circuit, moved on into the video revolution and later cable markets.
-All of his films are either B-budget science-fiction, horror, action films or works of softcore erotica, sometimes all of the above.
-He was the most well-known proponent of the Scream Queens fad of the 1980s featuring minimally talented girls who would whip their tops off at the drop of a hat.
+All of his films are either B-budget science-fiction, horror, action films or works of softcore erotica, sometimes all of the above, although in the 2010s he has taken to making Lifetime thrillers and family-friendly Christmas tv movies.
+Olen Ray was the most well-known proponent of the Scream Queens fad of the 1980s featuring minimally talented girls who would whip their tops off at the drop of a hat.
 One of the virtues of Olen Ray’s films are his employing a cast of former name actors, lots of genre in-jokes and sometimes an appealingly cynical sense of humour.
 (A full list of Fred Olen Ray’s genre films is at the bottom of the page).